Parallel Computing for Data Science Fall 2022 (EN 601.420/620)

 Grading

-The course includes of six programming activities that span one to two weeks of course time.
+The course will includes at least six rogramming activities that span one to two weeks of course time.
 Activities will be graded for completion of the assignment.
 Activities that are incomplete or do not fulfill the stated objectives may be resubmitted with permission from the instructor.
 The goal of the activities is for the student to gain skills with the algorithms, programming tools, and principles presented in the class.
-Credit for the assignment does not depend on providing correct answers to each question.
 Answers that are incorrect or programs that do not meet the assignment objectives will be either (1) be marked as incorrect to provide feedback to the student or (2) be returned to the student for resubmission.
 Every student will have the opportunity to receive all credit for all activities.
-Activities makes up 30% of the course grade.
+Activities makes up 40% of the course grade.

-There has three exams: two midterms and a final.
-Each exam counts for 20% of the course grade.
+The course has two exams: a midterm and a final.
+Each exam counts for 30% of the course grade.

 The final letter grades do not depend solely on the achievement of a target score over all assignments and exams.
 Grades will be determined based on the achievement of learning goals.
 The course staff will determine a map of total scores to grades at the end of the semester.
 This policy lets instructors account for variance in exam scores, specifically when the exam scores are lower than intended or expected by the instructors.
 Grades will start with the following guidelines: